bfut/unvivtool/README.md

 unvivtool is designed to validate and recover data as much as possible.
 The decoder performs a single pass buffered read of the archive header only; content extraction is optional.

-Developers can drop-in and use, the encoder/decoder and some data analysis functions from ``libnfsviv.h``.
+C/C++ developers can drop-in and use, the encoder/decoder and some data analysis functions from ``libnfsviv.h``.

 ## Features
 * memory usage typically peaks below 20 kB even for large archives; worst case ~25 MB